29miaoet/Andrew_WebPage/README.md

   - ✅ Brave
   - ✅ Chromium

 - Search Engines:
+*Where you can find the website just by searching `Andrew Stanish`*
-  - 🌐 Entire domain on Bing
+  - 🌐 Bing
-  - 🌐 Entire domain on DuckDuckGo
+  - 🌐 DuckDuckGo
+  - 🌐 Yahoo

 - Warnings:
   - ⚠️ Text Based Browsers are not supported!